A new decade is here, along with dozens of ideas for New Year’s resolutions, and new energy to make this year better than the last.

 You’ve finally taken the steps to create a business Instagram account or Facebook page.
 Now you have to let people know where to follow you.

-Spread the word every way you can – in person, on your website, business cards, at trade shows and events, in your newsletter.
+Spread the word every way you can – in person, on your website, on business cards, at trade shows and events, in your newsletter.
 Don’t be shy – people can’t engage with you if they can’t find your account!

 #12 – Stop forcing the same content across all channels